-We've compiled Budapest's best Middle Eastern, Northern African, Persian, and Georgian restaurants, so that you can gorge yourself on anything from creamy hummus kawarma to fresh fattoush salad, herby ghormeh sabzi stew, Moroccoan chicken tangine, or traditional khachapuri Adjaruli.
-Don't hold back!
+We've compiled Budapest's best Middle Eastern, Northern African, Persian, and Georgian restaurants, so you can gorge yourself on creamy hummus kawarma, crunchy falafel, fresh fattoush salad, herby ghormeh sabzi stew, Moroccoan chicken tangine, and traditional khachapuri Adjaruli.

-Despite a small Georgian community, Budapest can boast of two Georgian restaurants.
-If you’re looking to dip your toe into the varied cuisine of this Caucasian country, Aragvi, named after a Georgian river, is a good place to start.
-Due to its geographic location, Georgian cuisine reflects Persian, Turkish, and Levantine influences.
-In general, brace yourself for a vegetarian-friendly menu featuring a sea of herbs (parsley, coriander, tarragon, dill, mint), vegetables (eggplants, spinach, beets), walnut paste, and pomegranate seeds.
+If you’re looking to dip your toe into the varied cuisine of Georgia in Budapest, Aragvi, named after a Georgian river, is a good place to start.
+Due to its geographic location, Georgian cuisine reflects Persian, Turkish, and Levantine influences, so brace yourself for a sea of herbs (parsley, coriander, tarragon, dill, mint), vegetables (eggplants, spinach, beets), walnut paste, and pomegranate seeds. .

 Most Iranian residents in Budapest claim that Darband is the city's best Persian restaurant.
-That Darband’s owner and one of its chefs are both Iranians inspires further confidence.
-The subterranean space just off Budapest’s Downtown is lined with dining booths, each named after an old Tehran street.
-The mosaic tile tables and photos on the walls of Iran try to spruce up the otherwise puritan interior.
+This below-ground space just off Budapest’s downtown, whose owner and head chef are both Iranian, is lined with dining booths, each named after an old Tehran street.
+There are mosaic tile tables and photos of Iran inside the otherwise modest interior. .

 When I want to impress my friends that Budapest has restaurants as hip as those in the East Village, I take them out to DOBRUMBA.
-With a chic crowd, effortlessly cool design, and a Middle Eastern menu, DOBRUMBA is one of the trendiest restaurants in Budapest's buzzing Jewish Quarter currently.
-Think: artfully chipped pale-yellow walls, oversized windows that are swung open in the summer months, and ear-catching electronic music piping through the speakers. .
+With a chic crowd, effortlessly cool design, and a Middle Eastern menu, DOBRUMBA is one of the trendiest restaurants inside Budapest's buzzing Jewish Quarter.
+The place is especially enjoyable in the warmer months when the oversized windows swing open and the ear-catching electronic music wafts into the street. .

-Babka is a Middle-Eastern restaurant located at the entry of the trendy Újlipótváros neighborhood.
-The restaurant is named after the Ashkenazi Jewish bready cake from Eastern Europe, perhaps as a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
-Babka's interior features a vintage decor with old radio and TV equipment scattered throughout, complete with hardwood floors and dim lighting. .
+Babka is a Middle-Eastern restaurant in Budapest named after the Ashkenazi Jewish bready cake originating in Eastern Europe, perhaps as a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
+Babka's dimly-lit, homey interior, featuring vintage decor and hardwood floors, will make you want to enter the space. .

-Mazel Tov is for people who like the ruin bar concept in theory, but prefer things more upscale.
-This Middle Eastern restaurant in Budapest's buzzing Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story.
-Cheap drinks have been upgraded to fancy cocktails, ham & cheese sandwiches to a range of trendy Middle Eastern mezze plates, self-service to hostesses, and cheap furniture to a thoughtfully designed industrial-chic interior with sleek wood paneling..
+Head to Mazel Tov if you like the ruin bar concept in theory, but prefer things more upscale.
+This Middle Eastern restaurant inside Budapest's buzzing Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story: Cheap drinks have been upgraded to cocktails, ham & cheese sandwiches to mezze plates, self-service to hostesses, and cheap furniture to a thoughtfully designed, industrial-chic interior with sleek wood paneling..

 If you’re looking for quick and affordable Middle Eastern food in Budapest's party district, Falafel Bar is your best bet.
 This unfussy place, offering both takeout and sit-down options, serves hearty portions of shawarma, sabich, kebab, and various hummus plates.
 The must-have dish here is the namesake falafel plate (€6), where the deep-fried chickpea balls are exactly as they should be: crunchy and creamy.
 They’re the best ones I’ve had in Budapest.

-Before long, all visitors to Budapest will notice the countless gyro vendors swarming the city.
-Every major street is flanked by brightly lit, uninviting spots hawking cheap chicken and lamb gyros of which about the best that can be said is that they’re a satisfying drunk food.
-At first, San Da Vinci, located along the highway-like Rákóczi Road near Astoria station, looks like just another gyro joint, but it turns out it’s a worthier venue. .
+Before long, all visitors to Budapest will notice the countless, painfully overlit gyro vendors swarming the city, hawking cheap chicken and lamb gyros to drunk bachelor party tourists.
+At first, San Da Vinci, located along the highway-like Rákóczi Road near the city center, looks like just another gyro joint, but it turns out it’s a worthier venue. .